 Visually appealing, but I didn’t care for the glare and wanted ones that were more flexible.

-There are other styles of TIJN glasses like these:
+There are other styles of TIJN glasses too.

 You can see that I ordered the Rose gold color.